upkie/vulp/README.md

 Real-time low-frequency motion control. 🚧 **Pre-release.**

-Vulp is a small inter-process communication protocol that allows Python code to interact with faster actuators and simulators.
+Vulp is a small inter-process communication protocol that allows Python code to control faster actuators and simulators.
 It is grounded in the observation that many valuable robotic tasks require [real-time](https://en.wiktionary.org/wiki/real-time#English) but **not high-frequency** performance.
 Notably, there is [both theoretical and empirical evidence](https://arxiv.org/pdf/1907.01805.pdf) that bipeds and quadrupeds can balance themselves at 5–15 Hz, despite being commonly implemented at 200–1000 Hz, with little impact to their performance.
 Vulp provides one way to take this idea to code.

 <img src="https://user-images.githubusercontent.com/1189580/170735874-39550a66-5792-44a5-98e8-898a004dec39.png" width=500 align="right">